gciding/Django-Bones/README.rst

 The way it works is:

-1 settings/__init__.py is loaded when the module 'myproject.settings' is imported.
+# settings/__init__.py is loaded when the module 'myproject.settings' is imported.

-2 This file will seach for a host settings file and import all of it's items
+# This file will seach for a host settings file and import all of it's items.

-3 The hosts settings file is responsible for importing the base settings so that it may extend the base settings where necessary.
+# The hosts settings file is responsible for importing the base settings so that
+  it may extend the base settings where necessary.

-4 The base settings file actually tries to import a ``local_core`` file itself.
+# The base settings file actually tries to import a ``local_core`` file itself.
   This gives the developer an opportunity to overwrite some of the core variables in the settings file.